Transverse Surgery on Knots in Contact 3-Manifolds

 \subsection{Admissible and Inadmissible Transverse Surgery}

-Ding and Geiges \cite{DG:surgery} show that any contact manifold can be obtained by contact surgery on a link in $S^3$ with its standard contact structure.
-Our first result combines with a previous result of Baldwin and Etnyre \cite{BE:transverse} to extend this statement to transverse surgery.
+Ding and Geiges \cite{DG:surgery} show that any contact manifold can be obtained by contact surgery on a Legendrian link in $S^3$ with its standard contact structure.
+Our first result translates surgery on a Legendrian link into surgery on a transverse link.
+Thus, combined with a previous result of Baldwin and Etnyre \cite{BE:transverse}, we can say the following:

-\begin{thm} Every contact 3-manifold $\Mxi$ can be obtained by transverse surgery on some link.
+\begin{thm} Every contact 3-manifold $\Mxi$ can be obtained by transverse surgery on some oriented link in $(S^3,\xi_{\rm{std}})$.
 In particular, a single contact $(-1)-$surgery (resp.\ $(+1)-$surgery) on a Legendrian knot corresponds to admissible (resp.\ inadmissible) transverse surgery on a transverse knot. \end{thm}

-In the other direction, Baldwin and Etnyre \cite{BE:transverse} showed that for a large range of slopes, admissible transverse surgery correspons to negative contact surgery on a Legendrian link in a neighbourhood of the transverse knot, but that for certain slopes, admissible transverse surgery was not comparable to any surgery on a Legendrian link.
+When translating back from transverse surgery to surgery on Legendrian knots, the situation is not as nice.
+Baldwin and Etnyre \cite{BE:transverse} showed that for a large range of slopes, admissible transverse surgery corresponds to negative contact surgery on a Legendrian link in a neighbourhood of the transverse knot, but that for certain slopes, admissible transverse surgery was not comparable to any surgery on a Legendrian link.
 For inadmissible surgeries, we show:

 \begin{thm} Every inadmissible transverse surgery on a transverse knot corresponds to a positive contact surgery on a Legendrian approximation. \end{thm}